nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/SwateManual/Docs05-Templates.md

 (c) Filter the templates by **origin**.

 By default the search results will contain both, community made templates and templates made by our data stewards.
-You can change this behaviour by hovering over the "cur/com" field and picking the behaviour you want.
+You can change this behaviour by hovering over the "cur/com" field and picking the behavior you want.

 ### Template information